 Oscar-nominated Fernando Meirelles’ “The Two Popes” (Netflix) is a verbal sparring match between Pope Benedict (Anthony Hopkins) and his successor, Pope Francis (Jonathan Pryce), written by Oscar regular Anthony McCarten, which was a surprise hit at Telluride and Toronto.
 Pryce landed both BAFTA and Globe nominations, while his fellow Welshman Hopkins scored with the Globes, BAFTAs and Critics Choice Awards.
 Neither landed a SAG nod.

-Per usual, contenders are listed in alphabetical order.
+Per usual, contenders are listed in order of their likelihood to win.

 Joaquin Phoenix (“Joker”)